 The copper IUD is recommended as the most effective form of emergency contraception for women who weigh over 70 kg or have a BMI of more than 26.
 It is also preferred if the unprotected sex occurred more than 3 days ago.
 A healthcare professional needs to insert the IUD, which can be uncomfortable, but while it is in place, it can be used for ongoing contraception.

 A copper IUD is highly effective and is more than 99% effective in preventing pregnancy.
-Its effectiveness is not affected by factors such as body weight, BMI or if you are taking any medicines.
+Its effectiveness is not affected by factors such as body weight, BMI or other medicines.

 The ECP is a high dose contraceptive pill with a hormone called progestogen.
 The ECP works mainly by delaying ovulation, but there is a risk of pregnancy if you have unprotected sex later in your cycle.
 It doesn’t work once the egg has been released and fertilised.
 It doesn’t harm you or a developing embryo.